yihsinli/machine_learning_exercise/README.md

    * Not all features may provide useful information.
 Some, such as `Gender` or raw `Age`, might be less informative.
    * Dynamic or iterative feature selection could help identify the most relevant subset of features, improving model performance and reducing overfitting.
+   * See [Dynamic Feature Selection](https://github.com/iancovert/dynamic-selection?tab=readme-ov-file) for a reference implementation.

 3. **Data imbalance**